sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+3/22/16
+---
+Today, I've been married for two years.
+Marriage is hard but wonderful, and I'm feeling so lucky to have the partner I do.

+I also had a long, personal chat with a good friend today, and felt very connected to them.
+I think I was helpful.

 3/18/16
 ---
 I am so excited about my talk!
 I finally got into a writing groove today, and it felt good.
 Trying to do the slides first was a bad idea.
 I'm too verbal.
 I should always start with the words.